Mississippi Casino Revenue Slips In November

 While You Are Here, Why Not Check Out Our: Casino Games Hub & Free Slots?

-Despite the November decline, Mississippi casinos remain a vital economic engine, employing thousands of workers and generating hundreds of millions in tax revenue annually.
+Despite the November decline, Mississippi casinos continue to be a vital economic engine, employing thousands of workers and generating hundreds of millions of dollars in tax revenue annually.

-December historically brings increased visitation due to holiday travel, offering some short-term optimism.
+December typically sees an increase in visitation due to holiday travel, offering some short-term optimism.

 Longer-term recovery, however, will depend on how quickly lawmakers modernize the state’s gaming framework.